Archer Aviation Inc. (NYSE:ACHR) Insider Tosha Perkins Sells 49,273 Shares

-Archer Aviation Inc. (NYSE:ACHR – Get Free Report) insider Tosha Perkins sold 49,273 shares of the business’s stock in a transaction dated Tuesday, March 4th.
-The shares were sold at an average price of $7.70, for a total value of $379,402.10.
-Following the completion of the transaction, the insider now directly owns 232,396 shares in the company, valued at $1,789,449.20.
-This represents a 17.49 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Archer Aviation Inc. (NYSE:ACHR – Get Free Report) insider Tosha Perkins sold 49,273 shares of the firm’s stock in a transaction dated Tuesday, March 4th.
+The shares were sold at an average price of $7.70, for a total transaction of $379,402.10.
+Following the transaction, the insider now directly owns 232,396 shares in the company, valued at $1,789,449.20.
+The trade was a 17.49 % decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Archer Aviation Stock Performance

-Archer Aviation (NYSE:ACHR – Get Free Report) last released its quarterly earnings results on Thursday, February 27th.
-The company reported ($0.30) earnings per share for the quarter, topping the consensus estimate of ($0.40) by $0.10.
-As a group, equities research analysts predict that Archer Aviation Inc. will post -1.32 EPS for the current year.
+Archer Aviation (NYSE:ACHR – Get Free Report) last issued its earnings results on Thursday, February 27th.
+The company reported ($0.30) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.40) by $0.10.
+Sell-side analysts predict that Archer Aviation Inc. will post -1.32 earnings per share for the current year.

 Archer Aviation Company Profile